jeburke/RNA-is-awesome/GeneTools/README.md

 Optional arguments:
 >--PE : Include if paired-end data
 >--STAR : Align with STAR instead of Tophat/Bowtie2
+>--QuantSeq : 3' end sequencing data from Lexogen QuantSeq kit
+>--insert_size : Estimated average insert size - used for counting reads from QuantSeq (default 200)
+>--extend: Distance to extend read upstream - used for including reads just downstream of annotated genes in QuantSeq (default 200)

 ## ChIP_tools.py
 Starting with fastq.gz files, trims adaptor with Cutadapt, aligns to genome with Bowtie 1 and generates sorted, indexed bam files.
 See log files for Cutadapt and Bowtie summaries.